Laatikkoxx/Laatikkoxx/README.md

 # Hey,
-I'm a finnish software developer, with an interest in all things creative.
+I'm Laatikkoxx, a finnish software developer with an interest in all things creative.
 I am mostly working on game projects.

 ## Projects
 To be added

 ## Skills